 Primary care physicians— or family practitioners— are responsible for helping patients manage their day to day medical needs, whether it is through the diagnosis of acute illnesses or by assisting them in the management of chronic disorders.
 While they do not specialize in the treatment of any specific set of conditions, they know more about their patients’ needs and histories than any other doctor they interact with ever will.
-Due to the trust and faith people have in their primary care providers, great harm can result when doctor fails to make appropriate medical decisions.
+Due to the trust and faith people have in their primary care providers, great harm can result when the doctor fails to make appropriate medical decisions.
 The Chicago family practitioner medical malpractice attorneys of Rosenfeld Injury Lawyers LLC are committed to ensuring that those injured due to medical errors have access to the compensation needed to make things right.

 There are over 430,000 primary care physicians in the United States, and these PCPs specialize in numerous subfield of medicine, making it difficult to differentiate them sometimes.
 General practitioners practice in the broadest form of medicine and are often employed by hospitals or private clinics to diagnosis conditions, collect patient health information and send patients to specialists when required.
 They were always considered family doctors and are still what people associate with family practice, even though family medicine was developed as its own subdivision of medical specialty.